bf2fc6cc711aee1a0c2a/kas-fleet-manager/docs/utilities/arrays.md

-# Utilities
+# Array Utilities
-This document describes how to use all the utilities in `pkg/shared/utils` folder
+This document describes how to use array utilities in `pkg/shared/utils` folder

 ## Generic Array